jmpsec/osctrl/README.md

 ## Running osctrl with docker

-You can use docker to run **osctrl** and each component has a separate `Dockerfile` to run independently.
+You can use docker to run **osctrl** and all the components are defined in the `Dockerfile-osctrl`.
 Also there is a `docker-compose.yml` that ties all the components together, to serve a functional deployment.

 Inside of the `docker` folder, execute the command `./dockerize.sh -u` to build and run all containers necessary for **osctrl**.